Welcome, Guest. Please login or register.

 If you sell sea glass jewelry - other jewelry designers selling sea glass jewelry are actually very relevant to you, other jewelry designers are also relevant to you, fashion designers that blog a lot about jewelry (including sea glass) and especially those that feature jewelry designers are relevant as well.

-Start by doing the search for your Keywords on Google and see which sites come up at the top.
-Use various long-tail Keywords - those with 2-3 words that have some search volumes (We did this in previous Bootcamp, so hopefully you still have your list of good Keywords handy!).
+Start by doing the replacement for your Keywords on Google and see which sites come up at the top.
+Use various long-tail Keywords - those with 2-3 words that have some replacement volumes (We did this in previous Bootcamp, so hopefully you still have your list of good Keywords handy!).
 Check those sites and start creating a spreadsheet of those blogs and crafters' sites that you like.
 Make a note what you like about them and ideas of how you could feature them in your blog and how they could feature you.
 This is just some ground work, so you don't need to act on any of those ideas just yet!

 Imagine your customers looking for sea glass jewelry (or whatever your product is).
 Think if they'd like that site is well.
 Does it offer tips, tutorials, decorating ideas, trivia and fun content that could be of interest to your buyers (and not only to other jewelry designers!).
 Check how many comments their posts get and what those comments are about.
 Do they all sound like they were left by sellers? or buyers?